theupdateframework/taps/tap4.md

 as ```django*``` or ```*.tar.gz```) may be found on a specific repository.
 Each repository has its own root of trust (root role, etc.) so a compromise of one repository does not impact other repositories.
-This TAP also discusses how the AND relation can be extended to multiple repositories to have multiple different repositories with separate roots of trust need to sign off on the same target before installation.
+This TAP also discusses how multiple repositories with separate roots of trust can be required to sign off on the same target, effectively creating an AND relation.

 # Motivation